kohler/hotcrp/devel/apidoc/submissions.md

 # get /papers

-> Fetch multiple submissions
+> Retrieve multiple submissions

-Fetch submission objects matching a search.
+Retrieve submission objects matching a search.

 The search is specified in the `q` parameter (and other search parameters, such as `t` and `qt`).
 All matching visible submissions are returned, as an